Almost Famous: The Gousto Recipes That Nearly Made It

-Over the last 5 years, our recipe development team have created well over 1,000 recipes.
+Over the last 5 years, our recipe developers have created well over 1,000 recipes.
 The best have gone on to be cooked by families in kitchens across the country.
 The ones that didn’t cut the mustard?
 Straight to the recipe graveyard.

 Why weren’t these dinners winners?
-Have a look below; Chef Alice and Remi, our Ingredient Librarian, spill the beans on why these unusual (and sometimes a bit wacky) recipes didn’t make the menu.
+Have a look below to find out why these unusual (and sometimes a bit wacky) recipes didn’t make the menu.
 Let us know in the comments if you think any deserve a second chance!

 Chicken with Parsnip & Raspberry Basil Sauce